pradeep-iitb/Mood2Movie/README.md

 This project was developed using a mix of manual coding, modern developer tools, and UI libraries to ensure both productivity and code quality.

-I started by designing the overall idea and flow of the application on my own — including the movie search system, watchlist management, and recommendation layout.
+I started by designing the overall idea and flow of the application on my own .
 The complete glassmorphism navigation bar and Card structure was built manually to ensure full control over structure and responsiveness.

 After that, I implemented:
 - The recommendation section